amberhadermann/SNP_impact_FoldX/README.md

 #### 6. Licenses

-This script is produced to function as a tool to run FoldX(R) in a user-friendly and high-throughput manner and was produced with an academic FoldX(R) license.
+This script is produced to function as a tool to run FoldX® in a user-friendly and high-throughput manner and was produced with an academic FoldX® license.

 #### 7. References